PajoHack/battleship/README.md

 - A welcome message containing the users name is displayed.
 - The user is asked to begin by placing 3 ships on the board.
 - The user is also told that the game area / board is 5 rows x 5 columns.
-- It is also explained how to place their ships on the board by selecting digits from 0 to 4.
+- It is also explained how to place user ships on the board by selecting digits from 0 to 4.

 ![Welcome user](documentation/welcome_user.png)

-- The user makes their selections
+- The user makes their selections by first selecting a row, and then a column.
+- They do this 3 times.
+Once per ship.
+An 'S' is displayed on the board to represent the player's ship.

 ![User places ships on the board](documentation/placing_ships.png)

 - Next the computer randomly selects 3 locations on the board for it's ships.
 - The game can now begin and the user is encouraged to take the first shot.
+- Users take shots by first selecting a row number followed by a column number.

 ![PC places it's ships](documentation/pc_selects_locations.png)

 - The user is told if their shot was a hit or a miss.
 - The computer then takes a shot and the user is informed if it hit or missed.
+- Failed efforts by the computer are represented on the board by an 'X'.
 - Then the game loop continues.

 ![Missed shot](documentation/missed_shot.png)